 Smoking a target of some PA politicos

-Perhaps coronavirus could do what no politician could – permanently evict smoking from the gaming floor.
+Perhaps coronavirus can do what no politician could — permanently banish smoking from the gaming floor.

 COVID-19 and smoking

 Can coronavirus spread through secondhand smoke?